 Managing endpoint devices is a tough job, especially without the right IT management software.
-Microsoft is a leader in the endpoint management field, but is there a better alternative to System Center Configuration Manager (SCCM)?
+Microsoft is a leader in the unified endpoint management field, but is there a better alternative to System Center Configuration Manager (SCCM)?
 Some kind of endpoint management software that doesn’t cost an arm or a leg, or have a steep learning curve?
 Where simple jobs like deploying software, patching systems, administering roles, tracking and baselining assets, and so on are actually simple?

 Here are six reasons why we believe Desktop Central is the best SCCM alternative out there: